egorvidmaer/blog/content/en/publication/DeepLearning/index.md

 ---
-title: Глубокое обучение как оно работает
+title: Deep learning how it works
-subtitle: Глубокое обучение как оно работает
+subtitle: Deep learning how it works
 # Summary for listings and search engines

-summary: Глубокое обучение как оно работает
+summary: Deep learning how it works

 # Link this post with a project
 projects: []